 - viral infections

-- straining vocal cords by yelling/talking more than normal
+- straining your vocal cords by talking or yelling

 - frequent exposure to harmful chemicals or allergens